Day of Salvation and Liberation: The Holiday foundation

-In 2013 German Zakharyayev, a vice-president of the Russian Jewish Congress presented the concept of the celebration of Victory Day as a religious Jewish holiday.
+In 2013, German Zakharyayev, a vice-president of the Russian Jewish Congress, presented the concept of the celebration of Victory Day as a religious Jewish holiday.
 The initiative was supported by leading Jewish organisations and rabbis.
-Consequently, the Chief Rabbinate of Russia determined a list of prayers to be for the 26 Iyar and, for the first time in history, the commemoration prayer services were held in synagogues across Russia, Europe and Israel.
+Consequently, the Chief Rabbinate of Russia determined a list of prayers to be for the 26 Iyar and, for the first time in history, the commemoration prayer services were held in synagogues across Russia, Europe, and Israel.

-German Zakharyayev's initiative received a further support at the Conference of European Rabbis, and from the Chief Rabbinate of Israel.
+German Zakharyayev's initiative received further support at the Conference of European Rabbis, and from the Chief Rabbinate of Israel.
 In Hebrew Calendar year 5774 (Gregorian calendar year 2014), the first commemoration events, dedicated to the Day of Salvation and Liberation took place in Knesset, at the Western Wall, and in the Headquarters of the United Nations.
-As a gesture of further support, another related program was initiated that year – the project aimed to search and recover graves of approximately 250 000 Jewish people – members of both regularly and irregularly Allies military forces who gave their lives fighting against Nazi Germany.
+As a gesture of further support, another related program was initiated that year – the project aimed to search and recover graves of approximately 250,000 Jewish people, members of both regular and irregular Allied military forces who gave their lives fighting against Nazi Germany.

 In May 2015, in Toulouse, France, the Conference of European Rabbis signed the Declaration proclaiming the 26th day of the month Iyyar, as a new religious commemorative date in Hebrew Calendar - the Day of Salvation and Liberation.
-Furthermore, to commemorate the 70th anniversary of Nazi Germany capitulation, three Torah scrolls were written and present in Knesset, at the Western Wall, and in the rabbi Chaim Kanievsky's yeshiva.
+Furthermore, to commemorate the 70th anniversary of Nazi Germany's capitulation, three Torah scrolls were written and presented in the Knesset, at the Western Wall, and in the rabbi Chaim Kanievsky's yeshiva.
 Additional ceremonies in honor of the Day of Salvation and Liberation were held in Toulouse and Moscow.

-In 2018, the Day of Salvation and Liberation was made into the law by Knesset.
+In 2018, the Day of Salvation and Liberation was made into law by the Knesset.
 In 2020, about 150 Chief Rabbis and presidents of rabbinical courts from twenty countries, including Russia, Italy, Germany, Austria, Poland, France, United Kingdom, USA, Switzerland, Belarus, Ukraine, Moldova, Bulgaria, Belgium, Tunisia, and Turkey, joined a prayer at the Western Wall.
-They were also joined by the representatives from the White House, U.S. Commission for the Preservation of America's Heritage Abroad, Presidential Administration of Russia, Israel ambassadors to the U.N. and Russia, and the heads of Jewish organisations around the world.
-The official presidential greetings from the President of the United States and Russian President have been shared with the gathering.
+They were also joined by the representatives from the White House, U.S. Commission for the Preservation of America's Heritage Abroad, Presidential Administration of Russia, Israel's ambassadors to the U.N. and Russia, and the heads of Jewish organisations from around the world.
+Official greetings from the President of the United States and the Russian President were shared with the gathering.

-In 2022, the Day of Salvation and Liberation commemoration events took place in the headquarters of Council of Europe in Strasbourg, France.
+In 2022, the Day of Salvation and Liberation commemoration events took place in the headquarters of the Council of Europe in Strasbourg, France.